mvaib/CrashCourse60days/README.md

 #  CrashCourse60days Project

 ## Project Description
-CWProject2-MovieApp is a public repository focused on a Movie Application project.
+CrashCourse60days Project is a public repository focused on a Clone Bewakoof  Online Shopping Application project.

 ## Technologies Used